Phickayor/Currency-Converter/README.md

 # Currency-Converter
-Conver from whatever currency to whichever currency with updated conversion rates
+Convert from whatever currency to whichever currency with updated conversion rates first project on api  though